netdata/netdata/docs/step-by-step/step-09.md

----
-title: Long-term metrics storage
+# Step 9.
+Long-term metrics storage
-description: Store days or months of historical metrics with Netdata's database and archiving options.
----

 By default, Netdata stores metrics in a [database engine](/docs/database/engine/), which stores recent metrics in your system's RAM while "spilling" historical metrics to disk.
 It helps you store a much larger dataset than the amount of